naamach/WiseGCN/README.md

 NSIGMAS_IN_D = 3
 COMPLETENESS = 0.5
 MINGALAXIES = 100
-MINMAG = -12 ; magnitude of event in r-band
+MAXGALAXIES = 500 ; number of best galaxies to use MINMAG = -12 ; magnitude of event in r-band
 MAXMAG = -17 ; magnitude of event in r-band
 SENSITIVITY = 22